Azure/missionlz/src/bicep/README.md

 az monitor diagnostic-settings subscription delete --name <diagnostic setting name>
 ```

+## Powershell
+There is a powershell file titled "bicepKickoff.ps1".
+This file pulls data from the "paramters.json" file to create the 4 inital tiers as well as any Workload tiers that you would like to create.

+The "parameters.json" file contains a list of all available parameters in the bicep deployment.
+Any parameter that is not empty will be added to the commandline for deployment of all tiers.

 ## Development Pre-requisites

 If you want to develop with Bicep you'll need these: